eX-Mech/mechthesis/README.md

 MechThesis
 ==========

-:Authors: Jacopo Canton, Nicolo` Fabbiane (in alphabetical order)
+Jacopo Canton, Nicolo` Fabbiane (in alphabetical order) January, 2016
-:Version: 1.0 (January, 2016)

 This template is meant for PhD and Licentiate thesis at KTH Mechanics.